typohypergraphicobject

 about the book

-typohypergraphicobject is a teachable agenda for conscious designing.
+typohypergraphicobject is a teachable agenda for conscious graphic design.

 Written, edited, designed, and published by James Langdon.